xiezy964/phy-gpr/README.md

 ## Overview

-This repository contains a small research pipeline for modeling the relationship between laser powder bed fusion process parameters and mechanical response using Gaussian process regression (GPR).
+This repository contains a research pipeline for modeling the relationship between laser powder bed fusion process parameters and mechanical response using Gaussian process regression (GPR).

 The workflow is organized into three main stages: